Ułamek tarcia

 It was entirely produced by Abradab and features several guest appearances by Rahim, Grubson and Gutek.
 The album was supported by two promotional singles: "Nieodwracalne zmiany" released on January 2, 2016 and "(Why Is It) Fresh" released on February 12, 2016.
 The third song "Razowy" featuring a singer Gutek was aired on February 11, 2016 on Polskie Radio Program III.

-The album debuted at number 1 on OLiS having sold a few thousand hand-signed copies within a week and the pre-order period, and on March 23, 2016 Ułamek tarcia was certified as Gold Record by Polish Society of the Phonographic Industry having sold over 100,000 copies.
+The album debuted at number 1 on OLiS having sold a few thousand hand-signed copies within a week and the pre-order period, and on March 23, 2016 Ułamek tarcia was certified as Platinum Record by Polish Society of the Phonographic Industry having sold over 50,000 copies.

 Background

 In 2013, DJ Feel-X posted several pictures of him and other member of Kaliber 44.
 When fans started asking question, whether or not, the group had reunited, Abradab announced that they would give a performance during Open'er Festival 2013.
 A few days before the show an interview with DJ Feel-X was printed in Newsweek Polska.
 In the interview he said:

 I have unused beats that I have been stashing away specially for Kaliber, but I do not want to release anything old.
 We're starting from the scratch.
 I am going to send Dab 50 new beats and I will ask him in three months how many lyrics he has already written to it.

 In the same interview it was said that the album would be titled 4:44, yet it turned out to be only a working title.
 On July 5, 2013, the same day their performance took place, a video of a new album announcement saw the light of the day.

 There were no information to be published since the interview on February 13, 2015, when Dab posted a message saying that the new album "is coming very soon".
 On January 2, 2016, the first single, called "Nieodwracalne zmiany" was released along with the official title for the album "Ułamek tarcia".
 In an interview for Akademickie Radio Kampus, Abradab said that DJ Feel-X left the group owing them too many misunderstandings.
 In a talk with Onet.pl, he elaborated on the Kaliber's breakup saying that DJ Feel-X had not wanted to be involved enough.
 He said, "I and Joka were working great.
 Most of the lyrics - over 80% - were written about August 2014.
 I made the beats in the first half of 2014 and in August I was ready to hit the studio.
 Feel-X did absolutely nothing and he denied everything. [...]
 After the year of working, it turned out there are 150 of my beats and only six his. [...]
 We had to make a decision of getting rid of DJ Feel-X from the group."
 The album's second single, called "(Why Is It) Fresh" was released on February 12, 2016.